Wage Disputes/Class Actions:

 In the Northern District of Illinois, we prosecuted a vacation forfeiture class-wide settlement under Illinois Wage Payment and Collection Act against national school bus company and the case settled on a class-wide basis in 2016.

-We successfully pursued overtime claims for “store managers” who were paid on a “salary” but subject to deductions in compensation (for cash register shortages and other reasons); case settled on class wide basis.
+We successfully pursued overtime claims for “store managers” who were paid on a “salary” but subject to deductions in compensation (for cash register shortages and other reasons); case settled on class wide basis for Illinois-based workers.

 Represented employees of physical therapy company who worked in care facilities for their claims that they were paid improper, worked off the clock, and not properly paid overtime.
 Case information is available here and certification ruling is available here.